NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 ### [nz-icon]

-All props of input supported by [w3c standards](https://www.w3schools.com/tags/tag_input.asp) and Angular can used in `nz-input`.

 | Property | Description | Type | Default |
 | -------- | ----------- | ---- | ------- |
 | `[type]` | Type of the ant design icon | string | - |